Data-Driven Reachability Analysis from Noisy Data: Data-Driven Reachability for Linear Systems

 Hence, for all $ \in \mathcal{N}_{\Sigma}$, there exists $\hat{\beta}^{(i)}_{\mathcal{M}_w}$, $-1~\leq~\hat{\beta}^{(i)}_{\mathcal{M}_w}~\leq~1$, $i=1,\dots,\gamma_{\mathcal{M}_w}$, such that \eqref{eq:pf2} holds.
 Therefore, for all $ \in \mathcal{N}_{\Sigma}$, it also holds that $ \in \mathcal{M}_\Sigma$ as defined in \eqref{eq:zonoAB}, which concludes the proof. \end{proof}

-\begin{remark} The condition \eqref{eq:cond_lem_1} in Lemma \ref{lm:sigmaM} requires that there exists a right-inverse of the matrix $ $.
-This is equivalent to requiring this matrix to have full row rank, i.e. $\mathrm{rank} = n+m$.
+\begin{remark} The condition of having the full matrix row rank, i.e., $\mathrm{rank} ^\t = n_x + n_u$ in Lemma~\ref{lm:sigmaM} implies that there exists a right-inverse of the matrix $ ^\t$.
 This condition can be easily checked given the data.
-Note that for noise-free measurements this rank condition can also be enforced by choosing the input persistently exciting of order $n+1$ (compare to \cite[Cor.
+Note that for noise-free measurements, this rank condition can also be enforced by choosing the input persistently exciting of order $n_x+1$ if the system is controllable (compare to \cite[Cor.
 2]{conf:willems}). \end{remark}

 To guarantee an over-approximation of the reachable sets for the unknown system, we need to consider the union of reachable sets of all $ $ that are consistent with the data.
 We apply the results of Lemma~\ref{lm:sigmaM} and do reachability analysis to all systems in the set $\mathcal{M}_\Sigma$.
 Let $\hat{\mathcal{R}}_{k}$ denotes the reachable set computed based on the noisy data using matrix zonotopes.
-We propose Algorithm \ref{alg:LTIreach} to compute $\hat{\mathcal{R}}_{k}$ as an over-approximation of the exact reachable set $\mathcal{R}_{k}$.
-The set of models that is consistent with data is computed in line \ref{ln:algLTIMsigma} which is then utilized in the recursion of computing the reachable set $\hat{\mathcal{R}}_{k+1}$ in line \ref{ln:algLTIRhat}.
+We propose Algorithm~\ref{alg:LTIreach} to compute $\hat{\mathcal{R}}_{k}$ as an over-approximation of the exact reachable set $\mathcal{R}_{k}$.
+The set of models that is consistent with data is computed in line~\ref{ln:algLTIMsigma} which is then utilized in the recursion of computing the reachable set $\hat{\mathcal{R}}_{k+1}$ in line~\ref{ln:algLTIRhat}.
 The following theorem proves that $\hat{\mathcal{R}}_{k} \supseteq \mathcal{R}_{k}$.